 About the University of Chicago Cancer Center

-It wasn’t until the 1950s that the University of Chicago added cancer centers to its list of specialty facilities.
-In 1973 the Comprehensive Cancer Center was established, although it did not receive its official designation from the National Cancer Institute (NCI) until 2008.
+In the 1950s, the University of Chicago added cancer centers to its list of specialty facilities.
+The school established the current Comprehensive Cancer Center in 1973.
+It did not receive its official designation from the National Cancer Institute (NCI) until 2008.

 An NCI-Designated Comprehensive Cancer Center

 Only 6,948 facilities across the U.S. have been honored by the NCI distinction of being a Comprehensive Cancer Center.
 For the University of Chicago, this designation means they have been recognized for decades of effort in making its facility state-of-the-art.

 To receive the NCI designation, a cancer center must show that it is a leader in treating and researching cancer, that it conducts high-quality and innovative research, and that the research conducted leads to actual improved outcomes for patients.

 As a part of the NCI program, the University of Chicago Comprehensive Cancer Center receives significant government funding for its research projects and clinical trials.

 The University of Chicago Comprehensive Cancer Center has been providing specialist care for malignant mesothelioma for over twenty-five years.

 Most medical facilities, and even many cancer centers, do not have the resources or specialists for mesothelioma.
 At the University of Chicago, the Mesothelioma Program has decades of experience treating mesothelioma patients and leading research into this insidious kind of cancer.